wp-plugins/feed2tweet/README.txt

 2. Put `feed2tweet.php` file into your `wp-content/plugins/` directory.
 3. Go to the `Plugins` page in your WordPress Administration area and click 'Activate' for Feed2tweet.
 4. Go to `Wp Admin -> Settings -> Feed2tweet` to enter your twitter account info and modify other settings.

+= Upgrade =
+1. Deactivate Plugin under Plugin Manager
+2. Download newest version from WP.org
+3. Upload feed2tweet.php to `wp-content/plugins/`.
+4. Go to the `Plugins` page in your WordPress Administration area and click 'Activate' for Feed2tweet.
+5. Go to `Wp Admin -> Settings -> Feed2tweet` to enter your twitter account info and modify other settings.

 == Screenshots ==